GoFetchDeliveries/gofetch-api/v2/jobs.md

 Suburb postcode of the pickup address.

+##### item_weight

+The weight of the item that needs to be delivered.
+Measured in kg.

 ##### item_type_id

 The type of the item that needs to be delivered.
+This is an alternative to the item_weight parameter in case you definitely know the weight of the item.

 ### Response